 How we enable pupils with SEN to engage in activities with other pupils who do not have SEN?

 We believe that every child has the right to access a broad and balanced curriculum which encourages them to reach their full potential.
 We promote an inclusive culture which celebrates difference and look to reduce barriers in whatever ways we can.
-We will endeavour to adapt all activities so that pupils with SEN can access them.
+We will endeavour to adapt all activities, trips and lessons so that pupils with SEN can access them.

 How do we consult parents of children with SEN and involve them in their child’s education?